Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Supplementary material

 \hypertarget{feature-extraction-for-bp-estimation}{ \paragraph{Feature extraction for BP estimation} }

 \hypertarget{clinically-interpretable-features}{ \paragraph{Clinically Interpretable Features} }

-To estimate blood pressure (BP), 28 PPG features\footnote{Charlton, P. H., Celka, P., Farukh, B., Chowienczyk, P., \& Alastruey, J. (2018).
+To estimate BP, 28 PPG features\footnote{Charlton, P. H., Celka, P., Farukh, B., Chowienczyk, P., \& Alastruey, J. (2018).
 Assessing mental stress from the photoplethysmogram: a numerical study.
-Physiological measurement, 39(5), 054001.} were assessed based on pulse morphology analysis and pulse derivative features (Figure \ref{fig:fig2}), which are features selected from the literature\textsuperscript{24} as the most significant for blood pressure estimation.
+Physiological measurement, 39(5), 054001.} were assessed based on pulse morphology analysis and pulse derivative features (Figure \ref{fig:fig2}), which are features selected from the literature\textsuperscript{24} as the most significant for BP estimation.